Alexayy/flicker/README.md

-**Here's a README.md draft for your Linux screenshot app, incorporating best practices and addressing potential issues:**

 **# FLICKER: Capture Memories in a Flash ✨**

 **FLICKER** is a versatile screenshot application for Linux that empowers you to seamlessly capture, organize, and cherish those fleeting moments on your screen.